Primary school partnerships

 In addition to weekly classes, the programme:

-- Develops dance in participating schools, using the expertise and resources of The Royal Ballet School
+- Supports the teaching of dance in participating schools, using the expertise and unique resources of The Royal Ballet School

 Music: ‘Happy Chances’ by Nicolai Heidlas